What Are The Requirements To Sponsor An Immigrant?

 Sponsoring an immigrant to come to the United States is a complex process with many steps.
 This is why we’ve created this comprehensive guide to answer the question, “What are the requirements to sponsor an immigrant?”

-At Rozas and Associates, we have extensive experience in immigration law.
+At Rozas, we have extensive experience in immigration law.
 Which is why we want to give you as much info as possible when it comes to sponsoring an immigrant.

 Continue reading below to find out more.